W-M-T/temp_paper_viper_writeup/writeup.md

 At this point we need to figure out how to get a `MaskedIterator` instance from `genfromtxt`.

+In the `numpy` code there is only one place where a `MaskedIterator` instance is created, in `MaskedArray.flat`.

+If we look at the function definition of `genfromtxt`, we see the `usemask` argument.
+Alternatively we can search for useages of `MaskedArray` and end up at this argument.

+Putting this into practice:
 ```python
 # Get `type` primitive
 def id(x):